 Poets & Artists

-Hussam J.B. (founder) is a Syrian poet, and psychiatrist.
-He was born in Lattakia, Syria, in 1983, and currently an assistant professor at the University of Massachusetts.
+Bahloul (founder) is a poet, writer, musician and performance artist.
+He was born in Lattakia, Syria, in 1983, and currently lives in America.
 He published his first poetry collection in Arabic in 2008: فتّاحة الأمل المعلّب (The Opener of Canned Hope).
-His second collection was released in 2017 طيور تدخن الماريوانا (Birds Smoking Marijuana) at Al-Moutawasset publishing; Milano, Italy. his upcoming book of poetry-in-translation will be released in 2018 in the US by Červená Barva Press.
-He had also published translations of American poetry in Arabic literary magazines and journals.
-In his capacity as a musician and oud player, he has initiated various projects in the U.S. that explored unique fusion of Arabic and world music.
+His second collection was released in 2017 طيور تدخن الماريوانا (Birds Smoking Marijuana) at Al-Moutawasset publishing; Milano, Italy.
+His first English book of poetry (The Chronicler of Indifference) will be released in Spring 2019 in the US by Červená Barva Press.
+His poems appeared in American poetry magazines including Nixes Mate Review, and Cathexis Northwest Press.
+As a musician he has initiated various projects in the U.S. that explored unique fusion of Arabic and world music.
 His ta’sheeq theatrical performance "exit the echo chamber" was premiered in Boston and NYC in the fall of 2018.
 The performance merged Bahloul's original poetry with cello and electronic music and video art.

 Firas Sulaiman is a Syrian poet with multiple publications in Arabic including six volumes of poetry and a collection forthcoming in English translation.
 He has also published a collection of short stories, experimental fiction, a book of aphorisms and numerous articles, in addition to appearing in several anthologies.
 His work has appeared in English in Banipal, The Wolf, The Manhattan Review, 22 Magazine and Washington Square.
 In addition, his work has been translated into French, Romanian, Spanish, Swedish and Croatian.
 He currently lives with his wife in New York City.